 Mrs. Bennett is President of Jalynn H. Bennett and Associates Ltd., a Toronto-based consulting firm specializing in strategic planning and organizational development.
-She is a past director of the Bank of Canada and a former commissioner of the Ontario Securities Commission.
+She is a past director of the Bank of Canada and a former commissioner of the Ontario Securities Commission, and was a member of the Canadian Institute of Chartered Accountants 2000 Toronto Stock Exchange Committee on Corporate Governance.
 Before setting up her own consulting firm, Mrs. Bennett was associated for nearly 25 years with The Manufacturers Life Insurance Company.
 Mrs. Bennett is a director of Nortel Networks Corporation, Nortel Networks Limited, Teck Cominco Limited and The Cadillac Fairview Corporation Limited.
-She is very active on boards and committees of institutions and organizations in the education and health sectors in Ontario and was a member of the Canadian Institute of Chartered Accountants 2000 Toronto Stock Exchange Committee on Corporate Governance.
-She is also the Vice-Chair of The Public Accountants Council for the Province of Ontario.
+In 2008 Mrs Bennett was appointed by the Treasury Board of Canada Secretariate as an external member of the Departmental Audit Committee of Human Resources and Social Development, Canada.
+Mrs Bennett received a Bachelor of Arts degree in Economics from the University of Toronto.